Suomen Jäätelö by Werklig

 Suomen Jäätelö is a super-premium ice cream brand currently available in five flavours and a sorbet.
 These include Milk, Pistachio, Vanilla and Chocolate made from Finncattle milk, a Rhubarb sorbet and Spruce created in collaboration with iconic furniture maker Artek.
 Although ice cream is internationally ubiquitous, Suomen Jäätelö is described as having a distinctively Finnish character.
-This is expressed throughout its brand identity, developed by Helsinki-based Werklig, in its balance of unique structure, use of space and pattern, modern logo, type contrast, and a still life approach to art direction.
+This is expressed throughout its packaging design, developed by Helsinki-based Werklig, in its balance of unique structure, use of space and pattern, modern logo and type contrast, in conjunction with a still life approach to art direction.

 With the intention of helping Suomen Jäätelö establish a new globally recognised Finnish Ice Cream brand, Werklig developed a strategy, from which a complete and holistic brand experience was derived, that would position the brand as super-premium, distinctive and modern.
 This included naming, packaging, web design, point-of-sales materials, marketing communications and art direction.